Rethinking Sparse Mixture of Experts from a Unified Perspective: Introduction

 Despite their promising results, SMoE models have several limitations.
-The Expert Choice approach suffers from token dropping ~\cite{zhou_mixture_experts_2022}, while the Token Choice approach struggles with unbalanced expert loading ~\cite{shazeer2017outrageouslylargeneuralnetworks}.
-Additionally, both approaches are prone to representation collapse, where either a few experts dominate the routing or all experts learn similar representations \cite{chi_representation_2022, chen_towards_2022}.
-Recent research has explored improving router policies \cite{chi2022representation, chen2023sparse, do2023hyperrouter} to mitigate these issues.
-However, existing methods face three key challenges: (1) The reliance on auxiliary losses requires careful balancing between the router loss and the task loss, which introduces trade-offs; (2) \textit{Token Choice} (TC) struggles to handle noisy tokens effectively; and (3) \textit{Expert Choice} (EC) suffers from information leakage issues, which significantly degrade performance on autoregressive models~\cite{zhou2022mixtureofexpertsexpertchoicerouting,wang2024auxiliarylossfreeloadbalancingstrategy,raposo2024mixtureofdepthsdynamicallyallocatingcompute}.
+The Expert Choice approach suffers from token dropping ~\cite{zhou_mixture_experts_2022}, while the Token Choice approach struggles with unbalanced expert loading ~\cite{shazeer2017}.
+The use of fixed budgets for tokens or experts causes both approaches to select irrelevant token–expert pairs or overlook critical assignments.
+Additionally, projecting high-dimensional representations into a lower-dimensional routing space is prone to representation collapse, where routing decisions become skewed toward a small subset of experts or multiple experts converge to similar representations~\cite{chi_representation_2022, chen_towards_2022}.
+Recent research has explored improving router policies \cite{chi_representation_2022, chen2023sparse, do-etal-2023-hyperrouter} to mitigate these issues.
+However, existing methods face three key challenges: (1) The reliance on auxiliary losses requires careful balancing between the router loss and the task loss, which introduces trade-offs; (2) \textit{Token Choice} (TC) struggles to handle noisy tokens effectively; and (3) \textit{Expert Choice} (EC) suffers from information leakage issues, which significantly degrade performance on autoregressive models~\cite{zhou_mixture_experts_2022,wang2024auxiliarylossfreeloadbalancingstrategy,raposo2024mixtureofdepthsdynamicallyallocatingcompute}.
 As a result, the question of how to optimally select experts or tokens remains open.

-In this paper, we revisit SMoEs through the lens of Linear Programming~\cite{NIPS2015_09662890,NEURIPS2021_a8fbbd3b} to better understand the criteria for expert and token selection.
+In this paper, we revisit SMoEs through \textit{a unified perspective} to better understand the criteria for expert and token selection.
 From this perspective, Token Choice selects experts along the expert dimension by assigning each token to its most similar expert, while Expert Choice selects tokens along the token dimension by allowing each expert to choose the most similar tokens.

-This perspective highlights a key trade-off: Expert Choice risks dropping important tokens, whereas Token Choice struggles to handle noisy or irrelevant tokens.
-Furthermore, both approaches suffer from the problem of representation collapse~\cite{chi2022representation,do2023hyperrouter,pham2024competesmoe}.
+This view highlights a key trade-off: Expert Choice risks dropping important tokens, whereas Token Choice struggles to handle noisy or irrelevant tokens.
+Furthermore, both approaches suffer from the problem of representation collapse~\cite{chi_representation_2022,do-etal-2023-hyperrouter,pham2024competesmoe}.